nestauk/ahl_scotland_modelling/README.md

       ├── data                              <- Holds cleaned data
       ├── reports                           <- Summary tables are saved here ├── figures
-      ├── └── png                           <- Charts are saved here
+          └── png                           <- Charts are saved here gif                           <- Animated charts are saved here ...
-      ...

 ```

 ## Ackowledgements

 This project relies on the `bw` package which was developed by researchers at the [National Institute of Public Health of Mexico](https://www.insp.mx/insp-overview.html), to which we are really grateful.
 The package implements the [Dynamic Weight Change model from Hall et al. (2011)](https://pubmed.ncbi.nlm.nih.gov/21872751/) for adults.
+We are also very grateful to the British Heart Foundation and especially Naomi Herz for her advice regarding the projections work.
+Our work builds on previously [published work by BHF](https://www.bhf.org.uk/-/media/files/what-we-do/in-your-area-scotland-pages/ncd/scotland-trend-projections.pdf?rev=bf18fb8533f04e419a0e104f642e01bb&hash=48CB25EDB4DAB657DCE0B6F69D50B5ED).